SpaceX CRS-22 mission Thursday will carry tiny crewmates

-Category: Space Hits: 2Baby bobtail squid are pictured swimming in seawater shortly after hatching.
+Category: Space Hits: 3Baby bobtail squid are pictured swimming in seawater shortly after hatching.
 Image via Jamie S. Foster/ University of Florida.

 SpaceX is preparing to launch its 22nd cargo mission to the International Space Station (ISS) this week.
 The mission will include more than 7,300 pounds (3,300 kg) of science materials.
 Research instruments, crew supplies, vehicle hardware (including new solar arrays), and some tiny organisms – including bobtail squid and tardigrades – will fly to the orbital outpost.
 Their ride: a shiny new Falcon 9 rocket dubbed the B1067.
 The CRS-22 mission will be SpaceX’s 22nd Dragon cargo launch with NASA under their Commercial Resupply Service contract together.
 And you can watch the launch.